Exploring selection biases in FRB dispersion-galaxy cross-correlations with magnetohydrodynamical simulations: Preliminaries and Methods

 \subsection{The DM-galaxy cross-correlation power spectrum}

 The dispersion measure of an \ac{FRB} observed at a comoving distance $\chi$ and sky location $\vec{\theta}$ is given by

 where $n_e$ denotes the comoving electron number density and $z$ is the redshift.
 Therefore, the average electron number density $\bar{n}_e(z)$ gives us $\overline{\DM}(z)$, the expected \ac{DM} of an \ac{FRB} at redshift $z$; this is the well-known Macquart relation \citep{Macquart_2020}.
-Given a catalog of \acp{FRB}, we can then define the \ac{DM} overdensity field as
+Given a catalog of \acp{FRB}, we can then define the \ac{DM} perturbation as

 The \ac{DM} overdensity is thus a measurement of plasma overdensities integrated along the \ac{FRB} line of sight.
 Indeed, we can similarly define the galaxy overdensity field as

 where $n_g(\vec{\theta}, z)$ is the observed galaxy number density at $(\vec{\theta}, z)$, and $\overline{n}_g(\vec{\theta}, z)$ is the expected number density in the absence of clustering, which can be a function of sky position if there are non-uniform survey selection effects.